abrahamfast/lararunner/README.md

 # Lararunner
-A way to run fast in Laravel Starter
+A way to run fast in Laravel Starter.

-### How to build
+### Start with 3 steps

 Assuming you have *php* and *composer* installed.